-Users by the numbers
+People and colour by the numbers

 According to the World Health Organization, approximately 246 million people have some form of low vision.
-Many users with limited vision depend on higher color contrast to distinguish foreground text from the background colors on a web page.
+Many users with limited vision depend on higher colour contrast to distinguish foreground text from the background colours on a web page.
 And, finally, about 96% of people worldwide use a mobile device.
 That’s a lot of people!
 If you’ve ever found yourself standing or sitting outside in the sunshine peering at a tiny mobile screen, you probably know firsthand how much a high contrast on those web pages can enhance your ability to read the text.

 Measuring color contrast